ekundayo-ab/population-management-api/README.md

 - To build for production do `npm run build`

 ### Tests
+Ensure the test database config is added to your env file and create the test database by runnning `npm run db-create-test` in the project directory on the terminal.
 - To run tests do `npm test` or `npm run test`

 ### API Endpoints